-- complete the online application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments (as requested in 7.1).
+- complete the online application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments (as request in 7.1).

-You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.
+You can view and print a copy of your submitted application on the portal for your own records.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
 If we consider you have provided false or misleading information we may not progress your application.
 If you find you have submitted an application with misleading information or the circumstances of the project change materially, you should call us immediately on 13 28 46.

-If we find an error or information is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
-We will not accept any additional information from you that would change your submission after the application closing time.
+If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
+However, we can refuse to accept any additional information from you that would change your submission after the application closing time.